 Most vacuums on the market are built with larger spaces in mind.
 But you could save money and effort by choosing wisely.
 There are a few things you should focus on, to be sure that your vacuum suits your apartment.

 You don’t want a vacuum that won’t fit comfortably inside your home, so size is the first thing to consider.
 It’s easy to do when you’re in a brick and mortar store, but it can be difficult to gauge when shopping online.
 So, for your convenience, we’ve listed the dimensions of each of our recommendations below.

 The best way to get value for money is to buy a multi-purpose machine.
 That way, you won’t need different tools for each of your cleaning jobs, so you’ll save cash and storage space.
-Multi-floor machines are the most common.
-However, you can branch out to various surfaces and even wet/dry capacity too.
+Multi-surface vacuums are the most common.
+However, you can branch out to various surfaces and even wet/dry vacuum capacity too.

 Speaking of space, consider how simple storing or stowing your vacuum will be.
 Don’t forget to account for its components and attachments.
 Smaller vacuums will be less of a hassle than rigid models or those requiring assembly.